PhilC66/ESP8266_Ecran_Meteo/README.md

-Based on great job from http://blog.squix.ch and https://thingpulse.com, thanks a lot Difference here are : managed multi Weather Sation in different selectable city, with attached data from home weather station or not. icons are record in SPIFFS memory. move data from weatherground to openweathermap
+Based on great job from http://blog.squix.ch and https://thingpulse.com, thanks a lot Difference here are :
+* managed multi Weather Sation in different selectable city, with attached data from home weather station or not.
+* icons are record in SPIFFS memory.
+* Software update OTA.
+* move data from weatherground to openweathermap.

 ## Wiring